dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/request-response.md

 * There's no need for a string buffer because the `PipeReader` handles bytes that haven't been used.
 * Encoded strings are directly added to the list of returned strings.
-* String creation is allocation-free besides the memory used by the string (except the `ToArray()` call).
+* Other than the `ToArray` call, and the memory used by the string, string creation is allocation free.

 ## Adapters

-Both `Body` and `BodyReader/BodyWriter` properties are available for `HttpRequest` and `HttpResponse`.
+The `Body`, `BodyReader`, and `BodyWriter` properties are available for `HttpRequest` and `HttpResponse`.
 When you set `Body` to a different stream, a new set of adapters automatically adapt each type to the other.
 If you set `HttpRequest.Body` to a new stream, `HttpRequest.BodyReader` is automatically set to a new `PipeReader` that wraps `HttpRequest.Body`.

 ## StartAsync